 Baidu launched iQiyi in 2010, which was the first foray into premium video streaming in China.
 Tencent Video came shortly afterwards, although until 2013 both were primarily focused on free, user generated content.

 A major turning point in video streaming came in 2013, when Netflix debuted House of Cards, its first original series.
 Until then, Netflix, Amazon and other streaming services spent almost all their content budget acquiring older TV shows and movies, which had already been released on television or in the cinema.

-Amazon would follow suit in 2015, with the launch of The Man in the High Castle and Mr. Robot.
-Even Hulu, a streaming service owned by the media corporations as a way to combat Netflix’s success, began publishing its own shows.
+Amazon followed suit in 2015, with the launch of The Man in the High Castle and Mr. Robot.
+Even Hulu, a streaming service owned by the four big US media corporations as a way to combat Netflix’s success, began publishing its own shows.

-Netflix, encouraged by growing subscription numbers (60m to 110m in three years), has increased its content spend every year.
-In 2020, a Wall Street forecast projected it would spend $17 billion on content, up from $15.3 billion in 2019.
+Netflix, encouraged by growing subscription numbers (60 million to 110 million in three years), has increased its content spend every year.
+In 2020, it spent $17 billion on content, up from $15.3 billion in 2019.

 Film and TV studios have not remained static over the past decade.
 AT&T (owner of WarnerMedia & HBO), Comcast (with NBC), CBS and Disney have all launched streaming services to compete with Netflix.
-In the UK, BBC and ITV have launched online streaming platforms.
+In the UK, ITV and Channel 4 have launched streaming apps.

-This has caused, at least in the US, Netflix and Amazon to be far more invested in original content for the future.
-Many of the most popular shows and films on Netflix, such as The Office, Parks and Recreation and the Marvel movies, have been removed in the past two years.
+This has caused, at least in the US, Netflix and Amazon to invest heavier into original content, as many of the shows and films owned by film and TV studios have been removed from their service, such as The Office, Parks and Recreation and the Marvel movies.

 User generated content has had less of a fun time over the past five years.
 While revenue and usage has increased, YouTube has been accused of promoting harassment and disinformation, forcing it to change moderation policies to keep advertisers happy.